Conference Production is at the forefront of B2B Conferences and Events companies.

 Key tasks and responsibilities include:

-- Speaker Acquisition – Identifying high-level, influential industry experts and to speak at the conference.
-Speakers can play a huge part in attracting delegates to the conference
+– Identifying high-level, influential industry experts and to speak at the conference.
+Speakers can play a huge part in attracting delegates to the conference.

-- Copy Writing – Writing promotional copy in the form of a conference programme, in the language of your target audience.
-Insuring that all sales-driven materials such as web, direct mail and email copy will maximise delegate attendance
+– Writing promotional copy in the form of a conference programme, in the language of your target audience.
+Ensuring that all sales-driven materials such as web, direct mail and email copy will maximize delegate attendance.

 How to get into Conference Production